 You should see this as very good news!
 It means if we have reliable means to test for these early plaques in a way that is safe and affordable, we can follow the disease progression and possibly intervene to slow or stop it.
 This leads me to the second part of the good news: we have developed very effective treatments to do just this: slow or stop the disease.
 We know a lot about diet, control of blood pressure, control of diabetes and the use of potent drugs to decrease the atherosclerosis forming tendency of our blood.
 Before I go on to the main point of this article, how we can effectively monitor the disease as it forms and proliferates in our arteries, let me lay a little more ground work in discussing the topic of the atherosclerosis forming tendency of the blood.

 Cholesterol and triglycerides (fats) are not water soluble.
 This means that the body needs special particles (called lipoproteins) to carry these essential body components to where they are needed.
 In this article, I will only focus on two of the four main lipoproteins in the blood since they are the two most important in the formation of artery plaques.
 Low density lipoprotein (LDL) has the potential to be very damaging.
 Having some is essential to body metabolism, but the higher the levels in the blood, the more atherogenic (or plaque forming) they are.
 In general high is bad and low is good.
 This is because LDL leaks through the inner lining of the artery and builds up unless it can be removed by specially structured lipoproteins that help do just that.
-The higher the LDL in the blood, the more that leaks in and the more stress is put on the body’s ability to remove it and protect the viability of the artery to perform its essential work.
+The higher the LDL in the blood, the more that leaks in and the more stress is put on the body’s ability to remove it and protect the viability of our arteries to perform their essential work.

 The second lipoprotein I will discuss is often labeled the “good” one: high density lipoprotein (HDL).
 This lipoprotein is part of the process that removes fat and cholesterol from inside the artery lining where it does not belong and can wreak havoc.
 Another part of the protection system are a type of white blood cell called a macrophage which is found in the lining of the artery where is cleans up the LDL remnants and other debris.
 If these macrophages pick up too much fat and cholesterol before the HDL system can remove it, they will burst open and their toxic contents will begin to destroy the artery by forming plaque.
 In general, the higher the level of HDL the less likely atherosclerosis will develop and if it does, the slower it will proliferate.